 Have a contingency plan in place

-Wentz says that a typical vesting schedule is around four years with a one-year cliff, which is when the first portion of an employee’s equity vests.
 A buy-sell agreement is a legally binding contract that requires the departing employee to sell their equity back to the company at a predetermined price and can help avert messy disputes.